Brett Steele, AA School Director

-The Architectural Association (AA) is the UK’s oldest and only remaining private school of architecture.
-We have grown up alongside – and to a very great degree helped shape – modern architectural education and the profession in the UK and beyond.
-This year’s Prospectus demonstrates modern architecture’s ongoing evolution and the challenges faced by today’s architects.
-These realities serve as the backdrop to the teaching and learning at our school.
+The Architectural Association (AA) has grown up alongside, and to a very great degree helped shape, modern architectural education and the profession, both in the UK and beyond.
+This year’s prospectus demonstrates our school’s on-going evolution in light of the challenges and opportunities faced by architects today.

 The following pages provide a brief introduction to AA life – from our renowned unit system of teaching and programme agendas to the public lectures, symposia, trips and projects that make up the year ahead.
-Whether read while looking out from one of the orderly windows that makes up the facade of our Georgian houses on Bedford Square; or under the canopy of trees in the working woodland of our Hooke Park campus in Dorset; from inside the lively design studios; or a packed public forum, what follows is a glimpse into a completely unique school of architecture – one made up diverse unit and programme studios, public galleries, dozens of lectures, as well as archives, libraries, workshops and the daily moments of spontaneous revolution that take place at the everyday.
+Designed to be read while looking out from one of the orderly windows that makes up the facade of our Georgian houses on Bedford Square; or under the canopy of trees in the working woodland of our Hooke Park campus in Dorset; from within the lively unit design studios; or during a packed public forum, what follows is a glimpse into a completely unique and diverse world of design units and studios, public galleries, lectures, performances and events all taking place within our world of acclaimed collections, archives, libraries, workshops and workspaces and from which moments of spontaneity occur throughout the year.